 Become a Physical Therapist Assistant.
 A physical therapist assistant (PTA) uses a variety of equipment and exercise to help people with conditions limiting their ability to move and perform activities.
 As a PTA, you’ll work under the direction and supervision of a physical therapist.

 Our five-semester associate degree program includes classroom instruction, practice in skills lab and clinical experience.
 You’ll learn the art and science of therapy treatment.
-You’ll have the knowledge, skill, and attitudes needed to help physical therapists provide treatment to improve patient mobility, relieve pain and prevent or lessen physical disabilities.
+You’ll have the knowledge, skill, and attitudes needed to help physical therapists provide treatment to improve and restore mobility, relieve pain and prevent or lessen physical disabilities.